HumaneIsTaken/basic-phone-catalogue/README.md

 ```
 This will setup the container (named jastor-phones-api) and make it reachable via http://localhost:3001.

-**_NOTE: It is important to make sure that the API is reachable via port 3001, as I was a fool and hard-coded the port.
-The react app will make HTTP requests to that port.
-Obviously, you would never do this in prod, but for the sake of the demo here it is._**
+**_NOTE: It is important to make sure that the API is reachable via port 3001.
+In the future, the port will not be hardcoded._**

 Likewise, to setup and run a container for the phones-app, run the following.
 ```